Budesonide (budesonide tablet, film coated, extended release) Dailymed

 11 Description

 Budesonide is provided as a mixture of two epimers (22R and 22S).
-The molecular formula of budesonide is C25H34O6 and its molecular weight is 430.53.
+The empirical formula of budesonide is C25H34O6 and its molecular weight is 430.53.
 Its structural formula is:

 Budesonide, a delayed and extended-release tablet, is coated with a polymer film, which breaks down at or above pH 7.
 The tablet core contains budesonide with polymers that provide for extended release of budesonide.